ResourceDataInc/TransportationHub/README.md

 ## Running

 1. An appid is required from trimet.
 [Register](https://developer.trimet.org/appid/registration/) your contact information to get one.
 They will send the appid in an email.
-2. Enter the appid obtained in `src/main/resources/producer.properties`.
+2. Enter the appid obtained in `sh/run-trimet.sh` for the APPID variable.
 3. An ssh key must be generated for communicating with snowflake.
 For directions on setting this up, consult the snowflake [reference](https://docs.snowflake.com/en/user-guide/key-pair-auth).
 Note, the `ALTER USER` step must be performed by someone with `ACCOUNTADMIN` credentials.
 The ssh key will factor into correct settings for the various snowflake connect configurations (SnowflakeSinkConfig.json, SnowflakeSingleSinkConfig.json).
 Additionally, to configure the S3 connector for kafka (S3SinkConfig.json), aws access credentials, namely `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be obtained.
 4. The main requirement for running the realtime pipeline is [docker desktop](https://www.docker.com/products/docker-desktop/) with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to run it from linux assuming a windows workstation.